We’re here when you need us

 A claimant might deem a successful outcome to be either a written apology from the Defendant, an assurance from the Defendant that they will change their working practices, damages paid by the Defendant, or a combination of all of these. .
 One must bear in mind that the court cannot force a hospital to change its working practices or improve standards, it cannot discipline a health professional nor can it make a health professional apologise.

 Negligence is the breach of a legal duty of care owed to one person by another which results in damage being caused to that person.
-Clinical negligence (often called medical negligence) is concerned with claims against doctors and other healthcare professionals and their employers.
+Medical negligence (often called clinical negligence) is concerned with claims against doctors and other healthcare professionals and their employers.
 In order to succeed in a claim for negligence, the claimant needs to prove that:

 - The doctor or other healthcare professional owed a duty to take care of the claimant and not cause injury;